 Few things can feel as sweet as getting paid to squat at someone else’s place, but if you know enough people who regularly travel, that’s just what can happen.
 Feeding cats or watering plants can be your in to getting paid to look after other people’s pads while they’re away, letting you enjoy some fresh scenery and earning money for the privilege.

 Working at the high end of the profession typically requires a master’s degree in library science, but you might be able to find work at your local library without an advanced degree.
-If you enjoy silence and reading, odds are good that there will be plenty of both while you also get a chance to help fellow bibliophiles find the books they need — all while earning an average of $28.39 an hour.
+If you enjoy silence and reading, odds are good that there will be plenty of both while you also get a chance to help fellow bibliophiles find the books they need — all while earning a median pay of $28.39 an hour.